Shannon-Kioko/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 ##Web Infrastructure Design

-Contained in this directory is a collaboration in whiteboarding of different Web Infrastructure Designs by myself and @John Ombuya.
+Contained in this directory is a collaboration in whiteboarding of different Web Infrastructure Designs by myself and @wxllxngton.
 Knowledge in the following topics was necessary:
 * [DNS](https://howdns.works/ep1/)
 * Monitoring